mixu/cssbook/input/5-tricks.md

 If you liked the book, follow me on [Github](https://github.com/mixu/) (or [Twitter](http://twitter.com/mikitotakada)).
 I love seeing that I've had some kind of positive impact.
 And if you end up writing about CSS in a blog post or elsewhere, feel free to link back - every link helps :).

 If you notice that a layout-related technique that you would like to see covered is missing from the book, feel free to [file an issue on Github](https://github.com/mixu/cssbook/issues).
-It may take me a while to get back to writing a second edition, but in the meanwhile having someone mention additional techniques in the form of an issue can be helpful for other readers of the book and I will make use the issues to improve the book further the next time I am working on it.
+It may take me a while to get back to writing a second edition, but in the meanwhile having someone mention additional techniques in the form of an issue can be helpful for other readers of the book and I will use the issues to improve the book further the next time I am working on it.

 Similarly, if you have experienced an edge case, bug or interaction between different CSS properties that you feel is worth knowing about, feel free to [file an issue on Github](https://github.com/mixu/cssbook/issues).
 Many of the examples in the book come from my own work and having additional real-world issues listed will help other readers and will let me find more interesting topics to cover in a future edition.
 There are many practical pitfalls with CSS, and while I can teach you how the spec says things should work, there is no central repository for the problems that real browsers - sometimes even working as the spec intended - can cause in the real world.